adonisjs/v5-docs/content/api/validator/schema/enum.md

 Validates the property to be one from the available choices.
-The return value data type for the `enum` type is a Typescript union.
+The return value data type for the `enum` type is a TypeScript union.

 ```ts
 import { schema } from '@ioc:Adonis/Core/Validator'